Policies and Restrictions

 - We are not permitted to help you with writing that has legal or financial implications or is related to an appeal of a university decision.

-- Tutors are prepared to help you with writing personal statements for fellowships, jobs, or graduate school; however, some schools and programs do not permit any outside assistance with the writing of your personal statement.
-It is your responsibility to determine whether or not tutoring is permitted.
+- Consultants are prepared to help you with writing personal statements for fellowships, jobs, or graduate school; however, some schools and programs do not permit any outside assistance with the writing of your personal statement.
+It is your responsibility to determine whether or not writing help is permitted.
 The George Mason University Writing Center is not liable if the writer violates such a policy.

-The Writing Center believes that a collaborative relationship between instructors, tutors, and writers is the most conducive to writing improvement.
-We do, however, respect the confidentiality of every tutorial session.
-Should an instructor inquire about the content of a tutorial session, we will not provide this information unless the writer has given permission for us to share it.
+The Writing Center believes that a collaborative relationship between instructors, consultants, and writers is the most conducive to writing improvement.
+We do, however, respect the confidentiality of every consulting session.
+Should an instructor inquire about the content of a session, we will not provide this information unless the writer has given permission for us to share it.

 Plagiarism is a difficult issue for any writing center.
-Our tutors generally assume that the writing brought to them is the writer’s own.
-If there are concerns with how and when research is cited, tutors do point out these concerns and explain the necessity for correct and thorough citations.
+Our consultants generally assume that the writing brought to them is the writer’s own.
+If there are concerns with how and when research is cited, consultants do point out these concerns and explain the necessity for correct and thorough citations.

-Tutors do not report suspected plagiarism to anyone outside of the Writing Center.
-If a tutor feels that a paper is clearly not the work of the tutee present for tutoring, and the writer resists reworking the potentially plagiarized elements of the assignment, that tutor may cancel the session at their sole discretion.
+Consultants do not report suspected plagiarism to anyone outside of the Writing Center.
+If a consultant feels that a paper is clearly not the work of the writer present for the session, and the writer resists reworking the potentially plagiarized elements of the assignment, that consultant may cancel the session at their sole discretion.